flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b5-spellweaver/techstack.md

 ## To create a game in virtual reality, we needed some software to develop it and to run it on device

-- **Rider,VS Code,VS** these three were our favourite IDE's for C# develepment in Unity
+- **Rider, VS Code, VS** these three were our favourite IDE's for C# development in Unity
 - **Unity** was our main tool to work with the XR components, create the scenes, game objects, and to bring our game more and more to life
 - **Oculus** is necessary to set up our VR-Glasses
 - **Sidequest** is like a second app store we needed to start the game on device